CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

 On the example below we are invoking the `transfer` method of the `GAS` token.
 Neo blockchain expect params with `{ type, value }` format, and on `type` you should provide one of the types mentioned [here](https://github.com/neo-project/neo/blob/master/src/neo/SmartContract/ContractParameterType.cs).
-But WcSdk has some special types to facilitate: `Address` and `ScriptHash`.
+WcSdk has some special types to facilitate: `Address` and `ScriptHash`.

 Check it out:
 ```js